ggrothendieck/batchfiles/batchfiles.md

 ### Purpose ###

-The purpose of `R.bat` is to facilitiate the use of R from the Windows `cmd` line by eliminating the need to make any registry changes.
+The purpose of `R.bat` is to run R from the Windows `cmd` line while eliminating the need to make any registry changes.

 ### Typical Usage ###